Moniv9/react-lessons/readme.md

 ## Why react js?

-a.
-Easy to implement in existing project.
+* Easy to implement in existing project.
-b.
-Rendering is fast because of virtual dom concept.
+* Rendering is fast because of virtual dom concept.
-c.
-React implements one way data flow which reduces boilerplate.
+* React implements one way data flow which reduces boilerplate.

 and you can know a lot more by visiting  https://facebook.github.io/react/